KenKundert/inform/doc/user.rst

 be useful when processing the exception even though it is not incorporated into the message.

-You can override the template by passing a new one to :meth:`get_message`, :meth:`render`, :meth:`report`, or :meth:`terminate`.
-This can be helpful if you need to translate a message or change it to make it more meaningful to the end
+You can override the template by passing a new one to :meth:`inform.Error.get_message()`, :meth:`inform.Error.render()`, :meth:`inform.Error.report()`, or :meth:`inform.Error.terminate()`.
+This can be helpful if you need to translate a message or change it to make it more meaningful to the end user:
-user:

 .. code-block:: python